-The consent holder must undertake all activities authorised by these consents in general accordance with the descriptions and plans submitted with the application or as modified through the hearing/decision process-plans referenced in Tables 1-A and 1-B below...
+The consent holder must undertake all activities authorised by these consents in general accordance with the descriptions and plans plans referenced in Tables 1-AAppendix X and 1-B below.
 In the event of any inconsistency between this information and these conditions, the conditions must prevail.